jhphamunc/comp423-course-notes/docs/tutorials/go-setup.md

 1. In VS Code open the my-new-project directory.
 Which can be done by going to File->Open Folder

-2. Install "Dev Container" in the extension portion of GitHub
+2. Install "Dev Container" in the extension portion of VS Code

 3. Create a .devcontainer directory in the root of your project with the following file inside of this "hidden" configuration directory:
     ```